Brand Voice: From Personality to Point of View

 Consider how your voice ties your communication together.
 Is it warm and welcoming?
 Bold and irreverent?
 Quietly confident?
 Curious and poetic?
 What does it tell readers about your brand?

-Brand Voice vs. Tone
+Voice vs. Tone

 While voice remains consistent, tone adapts.
 You may sound different in a reflective essay than you do in a sales page, just as you would speak differently in a quiet conversation than in a room full of people.
 The expression shifts, but the underlying perspective stays intact.